antimodular/Level-of-Confidence/readme.md

 ## Text
 Please put the following text next to the work:

-“Level of confidence” by Rafael Lozano-Hemmer, 2015.
+“Level of Confidence” by Rafael Lozano-Hemmer, 2015.
 A face-recognition camera that has been trained with the faces of the 43 disappeared students from Ayotzinapa school in Iguala, Mexico.
 To acquire or exhibit this work please contact <karine@antimodular.com> all proceeds will go to fund scholarships in the affected community.

 ## Information